freeCodeCamp/freeCodeCamp/guide/english/javascript/logical-operators/index.md

 ---

 # Logical Operators
 Logical operators compare Boolean values and return a Boolean response.
-There are two types of logical operators: Logical AND, and Logical OR.
+There are two types of logical operators - Logical AND and Logical OR.
 These operators are often written as && for AND, and || for OR.

-#### Logical AND ( && )
+## Logical AND ( && )

 The AND operator compares two expressions.
 If the first evaluates as ["truthy"](https://developer.mozilla.org/en-US/docs/Glossary/Truthy), the statement will return the value of the second expression.
 If the first evaluates as ["falsy"](https://developer.mozilla.org/en-US/docs/Glossary/Falsy), the statement will return the value of the first expression.